From Design to Implementation

 After the first poll returns, we need to decide: should we poll again immediately, or stop?
 This is where expand comes in.
 It works like a breadth-first recursive flatMap:

-1. Collect the poll results into a List
+- Collect the poll results into a

-2. If the list is full (size >= limit), downstream still wants data (requestedFromDownstream() > 0), and the sink is not cancelled — poll again
+size >= limit), downstream still wants data (requestedFromDownstream() > 0), and the sink is not cancelled — poll again - Otherwise, complete the stream

 This is critical for Telegram’s long-polling model.
 When there are many pending updates, the API returns a full batch immediately. expand chains these batch fetches without returning to the event loop between each one, reducing latency during catch-up scenarios.